 “No matter how luxurious, an environment that is not clean is not comfortable.
 Simple surroundings – whether home or garden – that are cleaned spick and span, on the other hand, are pleasant and beautiful… Minimalist rather than showy is thought to be more pleasant: a simply and sparsely furnished living room has long been considered preferable.”

-Unlike other stores I’ve visited in Hong Kong and the UK I was surprised to find they were stocking a huge variety of packaged foods and drink.
+Unlike other stores I’ve visited in Hong Kong and the UK, I was surprised to find they were stocking a huge variety of packaged foods and drinks.
 Everything from dried fruits, to nuts, to soup, and even curry was catered for – half of which I had no idea what it was!

 “The concept of rationalizing products by totally eliminating wastefulness, and at the same time making them more attractive, is at the heart of traditional Japanese aesthetics… Simplicity does not mean merely austerity; its appeal can be greater than that of luxury.
 And in an age when individuality and preference rule, eliminating precisely these qualities allows customers to find their own uses for products, giving free reign to individuality.”